chef/chef/README.md

 * To update specific gems only, run `rake bundle:update[gem1 gem2 ...]`
 * **`bundle update` and `bundle install` will *not* work, on purpose:** the rake task handles both the windows and non-windows lockfiles and updates them in sync.

 To perform a full update of all dependencies in chef (including binary packages, tests and build system dependencies), run `rake dependencies`.
-This will update the `Gemfile.lock`, `Gemfile.windows.lock`, `omnibus/Gemfile.lock`, `acceptance/Gemfile.lock`, `omnibus/Berksfile.lock`, and `omnibus_overrides.rb`.
+This will update the `Gemfile.lock`, `omnibus/Gemfile.lock`, `acceptance/Gemfile.lock`, `omnibus/Berksfile.lock`, and `omnibus_overrides.rb`.
 It will also show you any outdated dependencies due to conflicting constraints.
 Some outdated dependencies are to be expected; it will inform you if any new ones appear that we don't know about, and tell you how to proceed.

 # How Chef Builds and Versions